RHDZMOTA/TalkingDataChallenge/README.md

     file.json : A json file containing the parameters of the model.
     --submit  : add this flag to generate submit results (csv) for kaggle.
     --sample  : add this flag to use the train_sample.csv instead of the train.csv.
+    --logging : add this flag to log the program execution.
 ```

 Example: